Juan-VC-gh/Hackintosh-ASUS-Z690-P-WIFI/README.md

 WIFI + BT: Fenvi T919 -> Packs a BCM94360CD which is natively supported (the chipset is used in real Macs) for seamlessly support

+What works?
+- Evrything I can think of except digital board audio output (custom AppleALC codec layout id is needed for this) -> ALC 897

 Short-guide (for experimented users):